M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 Have you ever used a grid system, and if so, what do you prefer?
 -Bootstrap - container, rows, and columns placed within rows

+Have you used or implemented media queries or mobile specific layouts/CSS?
+-Optional media type limit the stylesheets scope by using  media features (height width)

 What does CORS stand for and what issue does it address?